Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

-But with tracked capabilities, we have another means to control access via tracked types.
-Consequently global capabilities can be allowed.
-For instance, here is a \lstinline|Console| object: \begin{code} object Console { val in: File = ... val out: File = ... } \end{code} Here, \lstinline|in|, and \lstinline|out| are of type \lstinline|File|, so \lstinline|Console.in|, and \lstinline|Console.out| are global capabilities.
-A function \lstinline|() => Console.out.println("hi")| would have type \lstinline|() ->{Console.out} Unit|.
-It could not be passed into a context expecting a pure function.
-A global object that refers to \lstinline|Console| needs to declare that dependency in a \lstinline|uses| clause. \begin{code} object SimpleLogger uses Console { def log(str: String) = Console.out.println(str) } \end{code} Allowing global capabilities like \lstinline|Console.out| is useful since it means that we don't need to fundamentally change a system's architecture to make it capability-safe.
-In traditional capability systems all capabilities provided by the host system have to be passed as parameters into the main entry point and from there to all functions that need access.
-This usually requires a global refactoring of the code base and can lead to more complex code.
+With tracked capabilities, however, access can also be controlled via tracked types, so global capabilities can be allowed.
+Take the following \lstinline|Console| object: \begin{code} object Console { val in: File = ... val out: File = ... } \end{code} Here, \lstinline|in| and \lstinline|out| are of type \lstinline|File|, so \lstinline|Console.in| and \lstinline|Console.out| are global capabilities.
+A function \lstinline|() => Console.out.println("hi")| would have type \lstinline|() ->{Console.out} Unit|, which cannot be passed into a context expecting a pure function.
+A global object that refers to \lstinline|Console| must declare that dependency in a \lstinline|uses| clause: \begin{code} object SimpleLogger uses Console { def log(str: String) = Console.out.println(str) } \end{code} Allowing global capabilities like \lstinline|Console.out| is useful because it means we do not need to fundamentally change a system's architecture to make it capability-safe.
+In traditional capability systems, all capabilities provided by the host system must be passed as parameters into the main entry point and from there to all functions that need access.
+This usually requires a global refactoring of the codebase and can lead to more complex code.